 C-Care Health Services, tells Bustle.
 “One productivity hack that I have found to be useful is making sure I’ve done anything I can the night before to make the following day smoother: I will prepare any meals, lay out my clothes/scrubs, and make my to-do list for the next day.”

-While you may think you don’t have time for an afternoon nap, you probably do, whether it’s in a private break room or even your car.
+time for an afternoon nap, you probably do, whether it’s in a private break room or even your car.
 “A quick midday nap boosts your mood and increases energy levels by 30 percent,” Christopher Lindholst, nap expert and CEO of MetroNaps, tells Bustle.
 “In fact, a 15-20 minute nap could really help you wow your boss because you’ll have better memory, be less distracted and burned out, and, in turn, make better decisions.”

 Don’t Look At Work-Related Computers Or Phones After Work

-20Don’t Put Off Tasks You Can Do Today
+Don’t Put Off Tasks You Can Do Today

 Leslie H. Tayne, Esq., and founder of Tayne Law Group, P.C., tells Bustle.
 “When it comes to meeting deadlines or finishing projects, the first step to avoid procrastination is to address any tasks that come your way as soon as they are met.”
 She says waiting can put unnecessary stress and pressure on yourself — and also hinder your ability to accomplish other tasks that may be pending.

 As you can see, there are many productivity hacks to help you accomplish your job tasks with more ease and efficiently.
 Now, the key is trying them out and implementing them into your life.